Sparse Partially Linear Additive Models: Abstract

 \section{Abstract}

 The generalized partially linear additive model (GPLAM) is a flexible and interpretable approach to building predictive models.
-It combines features in an additive manner, allowing them to have either a linear or nonlinear effect on the response.
-However, the assignment of features to the linear and nonlinear groups is typically assumed known.
-Thus, to make a GPLAM a viable approach in situations in which little is known {\em a priori} about the features, one must overcome two primary model selection challenges: deciding which features to include in the model and determining which features to treat nonlinearly.
-We introduce sparse partially linear additive models (\model s), which combine model fitting and {\em both} of these model selection challenges into a single convex optimization problem. \model~provides a bridge between the Lasso and sparse additive models.
+It combines features in an additive manner, allowing each to have either a linear or nonlinear effect on the response.
+However, the choice of which features to treat as linear or nonlinear is typically assumed known.
+Thus, to make a GPLAM a viable approach in situations in which little is known {\em a priori} about the features, one must overcome two primary model selection challenges: deciding which features to include in the model and determining which of these features to treat nonlinearly.
+We introduce the sparse partially linear additive model (\model), which combines model fitting and {\em both} of these model selection challenges into a single convex optimization problem. \model~provides a bridge between the lasso and sparse additive models.
 Through a statistical oracle inequality and thorough simulation, we demonstrate that \model~can outperform other methods across a broad spectrum of statistical regimes, including the high-dimensional ($p\gg N$) setting.
 We develop efficient algorithms that are applied to real data sets with half a million samples and over 45,000 features with excellent predictive performance.